nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>TriggerDefinition</td>
     <td>"when" the module should be invoked</td>
 <td>The contents of the trigger element are used to advertise when the module should be invoked.
-On encountering a specific trigger, a clinical application can invoke the modules associated with the trigger using the $evaluate operation.</td>
+On encountering a specific trigger, a clinical application can invoke the modules associated with the trigger using the <code class="highlighter-rouge">$evaluate</code> operation.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">dataRequirement</code></td>